Can an Engineer Become a Chartered Accountant or CPA?

 He is also a trained Hindustani Classical singer.

 In school, I was decent in studies, not really a topper or anything.

 I was more into sports and athletics, was a national level athlete and ran for Maharashtra (India) in my 10th grade.

-In fact, I took up Science after class 10 because I could have my options open if I changed my mind in the future.
+In fact, I opted Science after class 10 because I could have my options open if I changed my mind in the future.
 In India, one can switch from Science stream to Commerce or Arts.
 However, in my knowledge, the other way round is not allowed.

 Luckily I did not change my mind, gave my MH CET (engineering entrance in India), got a decent score and went ahead with Mechanical Engineering.
 Again I chose mechanical engineering as it is the most basic form of engineering, hence that kept my option open as an engineer too.

-You could say, I was a confused kid (how most kids are!).
+You could say, I was a confused kid (like most kids are!).

 My parents were very happy and encouraged me to pursue engineering instead of a normal Bachelors in Accounting or Bachelors in Science.

-My dad is a Chartered Accountant from ICAI and has his own CA practice in Mumbai (India) and always wanted me to pursue CA (every CA parent wishes the same I guess).
+My dad is a Chartered Accountant and has his own CA practice in Mumbai (India) and always wanted me to pursue CA (every CA parent wishes the same I guess).

 But he was very happy when I went in for engineering and encouraged me greatly even though it was a totally different profession from his expectation!